Wloyer/portfolio/src/content/work/nested/VTCSN.md

 img: /assets/VTCSN.png
 img_alt: a rideshare services front page
 description: |
-  We developed an app of rideshare services destined for the senegal.
+  I developed an app of rideshare services destined for the senegal.
 tags:
+  - Html/CSS
+  - Bootstrap
+  - Javascript
-  - Design
+  - PHP
-  - Dev
+  - Symfony
-  - Branding
+  - MYSQL
 ---
+<a src="https://github.com/Wloyer/StageDWWM">Github Repository</a>

 As part of an agile and dynamic team, I had the distinct pleasure of developing the VTCSN website, an innovative platform aimed at supporting young entrepreneurs venturing into the ride-hailing service industry.
 Our mission was to cultivate a professional yet user-friendly digital environment, and we started with designing a unique, identifiable logo that symbolizes the heart of the client's vision.

 Although we had a template as a starting point, we collectively made a decision to rebuild the website with a focus on responsive design and maintainability.
 Our tech stack included HTML, CSS ,Bootstrap, JavaScript, PHP, Symfony and we made extensive use of MySQL for database management.